 Geoscience BC has been funding research projects since 2012 to better understand when, where and why induced seismicity occurs.
-The results and ongoing research are informing decision-makers in industry, government and communities so that the likelihood of future induced seismicity events can be reduced.
+The results and ongoing research are informing decision-makers in industry, government, and communities so that the likelihood of future induced seismicity events can be reduced.

 Arrays (networks) of seismographs – highly sensitive instruments that record the motion of the ground during an earthquake – are installed in BC’s Northeast Region to monitor seismicity.
 The McGill Array is a network of nine seismographs installed in the Fort St. John and Dawson Creek area.
-It is a critical piece of infrastructure for studying seismicity in the Montney Play, a gas-prone area within the Western Canadian Sedimentary Basin in BC’s Northeast Region that contains some of North America’s most significant natural gas deposits.
-The McGill Array was installed in 2017 but the funding to manage its operation was due to expire in 2020.
+It is a critical piece of infrastructure for studying seismicity in the Montney Play, a gas-prone area within the Western Canadian Sedimentary Basin that contains some of North America’s most significant natural gas deposits.
+The McGill Array was installed in 2015 however the funding to manage its operation was due to expire in 2020.
 This project used funding from Geoscience BC and in-kind contributions from partners Natural Resources Canada, McGill University, Ruhr University Bochum and the BC Oil and Gas Commission, to maintain and operate the seismographs of the McGill Array and to provide real-time public seismicity data to operators, regulators, and the general public.

 This Energy project fits under Geoscience BC’s Strategic Objective of ‘Facilitating Responsible Natural Resource Development’ and our goal to:

-Specifically, this project is:
+Specifically, this project:

-- researching source characteristics of significant events;
+- Researched source characteristics of significant events;

-- improving determination of earthquake centres.
+- Improved the determination of earthquake locations.